Find out when the Holy Month of Ramadan will end in the UAE for 2023.

 Ramadan, celebrated by Muslims throughout the globe, is a period of prayer, fasting, reflection, and charity.
 It typically lasts 29 or 30 days and is dependent on the moon sighting.

-When is Eid Al Fitr 2021 in UAE?
+When is Eid Al Fitr 2023 in the UAE?

 Usually the moon-sighting committee will begin watching for a new moon cycle after maghrib prayers.
 If the new moon is spotted, then Eid Al Fitr will fall on the following day.

-In 2019, both public and private sector holidays were unified by the UAE Cabinet, so private sector employees can expect to enjoy the same number of days off for Eid Al Fitr 2021.
+In 2019, both public and private sector holidays were unified by the UAE Cabinet, so private sector employees can expect to enjoy the same number of days off for Eid Al Fitr 2023.